Kamenets–Podolsky pocket: Secondary fronts: Dubno-Brody and Vinnitsa-Zhmerinka

 After Soviets redefined their plans, the armies located on secondary fronts launched a series of attacks against the flanks of the 4th and 1st Panzer Armies.
 On 15 March, the troops of the Soviet 13th Army launched an offensive, striking one blow from the Torgovitsa area towards Brody with the forces of the 27th Rifle, 1st and 6th Guards Cavalry and 25th Tank Corps, and striking another blow from the region west of Shumsk towards Kremenets, Brody with the forces of the 24th Rifle Corps.
 On the very first day, in the area of the 27th Rifle Corps, the 25th Tank and 1st Guards Cavalry Corps were brought into battle, and on 16 March the 6th Guards Cavalry Corps joined the action as well.
 The Soviet troops crossed the Ikva river and rushed into the depths of the German defense, bypassing the strong Dubno stronghold from the north and south.

 The German 13th Army Corps fiercely resisted the Soviet troops on the approaches to Dubno.
 The Soviet formations bypassed Dubno from the north, thereby threatening the rear of the German troops.
 At the same time, units of the Soviet 172nd Infantry Division and the 149th Infantry Division broke into the outskirts of the city from the east.
 Under the onslaught of the Soviet troops, the German 13th Army Corps, fearing encirclement, began to hastily retreat.
-On 17 March, the Soviet units had captured the city of Dubno - an important strong point of the Germans in the Lviv direction.
+On 17 March, the Soviet units had captured the city of Dubno – an important strongpoint of the Germans in the Lviv direction.

 Around the same time that the battle of Dubno took place, the troops of the Soviet 24th Rifle Corps reached the approaches to the city of Kremenets, located on the Kremenets Mountains.
 Numerous bunker trenches, machine-gun emplacements, as well as other engineering structures turned Kremenets into a stronghold, where the Germans intended to stubbornly resist.
 The Soviet 350th Infantry Division bypassed Kremenets, cutting off roads leading to the city from the south, while the 107th Infantry Division bypassed the city from the north.
 At the same time, the units of the 287th Rifle Division attacked the city from the front.
 Acting in small groups, the Soviet troops infiltrated the German positions.
 On 19 March, the Soviet troops liberated Kremenets, defeating the German garrison defending it.